Bali Mumba: Loan to Plymouth

 On 14 July 2022, Mumba joined EFL League One club Plymouth Argyle on loan for the 2022–23 season.
 An impressive start to life at Home Park saw Plymouth sitting top of the league with Mumba winning the EFL Young Player of the Month award for September 2022.

 Mumba would play 47 games and score eight times for Argyle as they went on to win the League One title, and finished as runners-up in the EFL Trophy, with Mumba starting in the Wembley final.
-The majority of Mumba's appearances came at wing-back in a 3–5–2 formation, often rotating flanks with captain Joe Edwards.
+The majority of Mumba's appearances came at wing-back in a 3–4–2–1 formation, often rotating flanks with captain Joe Edwards.

 At the end of season, Mumba was named the Argyle fans' Young Player of the Season, his teammates' Player of the Season, and was honoured at the EFL Awards as the division's Young Player of the Season.

 Plymouth Argyle

 On 21 July 2023, Mumba signed for Plymouth Argyle on a permanent basis, signing a four-year contract with the club, for a reported £1 million transfer fee.
 This would equal Plymouth's all-time record fee that was paid to sign Morgan Whittaker earlier that same week.

 On 5 August 2023, Mumba scored in his second-debut for the club, in a 3–1 EFL Championship win over Huddersfield Town, while playing on the left-wing in a 4–3–3.
+He joined Huddersfield Town in January 2026.

+Huddersfield Town

+On 15 January 2026, Mumba joined Huddersfield Town, signing a contract until 2029 for an undisclosed fee.